Jesús Manuel Mena Garza

 A couple years later, the photographer purchased an RV.
 He plans to travel in relative style and with plenty of room for his collection of cameras and tripods.
 No more tent or truck bed camping for the old man.

 While in Texas, Garza has been asked to talk about and show his photographs.
 The Chicano photographer lectured and exhibited photographs in support of the Smithsonian Latino Center and the National Museum of the American Latino at the Ronald Reagan Building in Washington DC.
 Garza has shown his photographs and lectured at the University of North Texas and San José State University in 2013.

 His iconic photograph of César Estrada Chávez was exhibited at Mexico City's UNAM Museo Universitario Arte Contemporáneo.
 Out of the blue in 2014,the photographer received a call from France.
 They asked him to show his photographs at the beautiful Musée d'Aquitaine in Bordeaux.

 Unlike many photographers who are affiliated with a museum or university, Garza never applies to be a part of an exhibition.
 All of Garza's shows have been by request of the gallery, organization, museum or institution.
-Definitely never any quid pro quo which is standard practice for many university photographers who pad their vitae.
+Definitely never any quid pro quo which is standard practice for many university academics who pad their vitae.

 The photographer is planning to return to Northern California, near his family, friends and familiar surroundings.
 That may happen when his wife Annie decides to retire.
 Possibly the summer of 2025.
 That's the plan.

 Parents: Eusebio Maldonado Garza (Agujita, Coahuila, Mexico) and Guadalupe Lopez Mena Garza (Crystal City, Texas, USA)